Exploring the Rich Heritage of China through the Artifacts in Creation of the Gods

 Exploring the Rich Heritage of China through the Artifacts in Creation of the Gods-5

 Since the first discovery of a chariot burial pit in Yinxu in 1953 until now, a total of eight chariot burial pits have been found at Yinxu.
-The Yinxu Museum displays the excavated chariot burial pits from locations such as Liujiatun North Area, Nandi, Xiaomin East Village where viewers can observe both human-horse quantities as funerary objects and remnants from Shang Dynasty roads.
+The Yinxu Museum displays the excavated chariot burial pits from locations such as Liujiatun North Area, Nandi, Xiaomin East where viewers can observe both human-horse quantities as funerary objects and remnants from Shang Dynasty roads.

 03 Dukes & Chaoyuan Tu

 In addition to Duke Jichang (West Duke), Duke Jiang Hengchu (East Duke), Duke E Chongyu (South Duke), and Duke Chong Houhu (North Duke) are also heading to Chaoge.
-The appearance of these four characters is based on figures depicted in Shanxi Yongle Palace's mural painting called “Chaoyuan Tu”.
+The appearance of these four characters is based on figures depicted in Shanxi Yongle 's mural painting called “Chaoyuan Tu”.

 Exploring the Rich Heritage of China through the Artifacts in Creation of the Gods-6